What is a Topographic Survey?

 The main advantages of conducting a topographic survey are:

-- A deeper understanding of land topography helps in proper planning and cost estimation of the project.
+- A deeper understanding of land topography helps in the proper planning and cost estimation of the project.

 - The topographic survey includes recent changes and hidden information, thus making the design and construction work easier.